-In Central and Southern Finland, the first snow falls at the beginning of December and melts during late March and April.
+In Central and Southern Finland, the first snowfalls at the beginning of December and melts during late March and April.
 Winter temperatures may drop as low as -41C in Lapland (coldest temperatures recorded, Jan.
-5, 2017), while in the Lakeland (Eastern Finland) and the Western Lakes the temperatures ranges between -5C and -20C.
+5, 2017), while in the Lakeland (Eastern Finland) and the Western Lakes the temperatures range between -5C and -20C.
 Southern Finland and coastal areas stay warmer and get less snow due to the warming effect of the Baltic Sea.
-Regardless of the weather outside, Finnish holiday cabins remain warm because they have full central heating, additional under floor heating, a wood burning fireplace and of course a sauna for added warmth!
+Regardless of the weather outside, Finnish holiday cabins remain warm because they have full central heating, additional underfloor heating, a wood-burning fireplace and of course a sauna for added warmth!
 Generally, the invigorating winter days entice you to admire the beautiful frozen trees and lakes in any part of the country.
 Additionally, ice fishing, ice skating and swimming in frozen lakes are also popular activities during the winter.

-Coming from a tropical country, one of the biggest struggle is surviving each day of the winter season.
+Coming from a tropical country, one of the biggest struggles is surviving each day of the winter season.
 Inside buildings though there aren’t problems as they are well heated.
-Winters in Finland are at their darkest in the end of December, when the Northern region gets about 0 hours of daylight, while the Southern region gets about 6 hours of daylight.
-Fortunately when there is much white snow, it reflects the available daylight very efficiently making the outside environment brighter.
-However, in relation to these dark months, it is highly recommended to wear reflectors for you own safety as car drivers may not notice you or approaching bus drivers for example won’t easily see you at a distant.
+Winters in Finland are at their darkest at the end of December, when the Northern region gets about 0 hours of daylight, while the Southern region gets about 6 hours of daylight.
+Fortunately, when there is much white snow, it reflects the available daylight very efficiently making the outside environment brighter.
+However, concerning these dark months, it is highly recommended to wear reflectors for your safety as car drivers may not notice you or approaching bus drivers for example won’t easily see you at a distance.
 More importantly, wear enough warm clothes while outside as the temperature can be nerve penetrating!
-Don't be surprise though if you notice Finns seemingly are not feeling cold at all.
-They would wear thick clothes and winter accessories usually if the thermometer reading drops -20C :) Finns maybe have adapted to the freezing cold temperatures and this is one unique thing about them:)
+Don't be surprised though if you notice Finns seemingly are not feeling cold at all.
+They would wear thick clothes and winter accessories usually if the thermometer reading drops -20C :) Finns maybe have adapted to the cold temperatures and this is one unique thing about them:)

-It’s great to welcome the springtime sun on the month of April while the nature blossoms all around.
-The daytime lengthens rapidly and become warmer.
-Besides Lapland temperatures in the whole country will begin to rise in the end of April to above zero degrees.
-The spring is a wonderful time to roam and witness the revival of the nature from their slumber.
+It’s great to welcome the springtime sun in April while nature blossoms all around.
+The daytime lengthens rapidly and becomes warmer.
+Besides Lapland temperatures in the whole country will begin to rise at the end of April to above zero degrees.
+The spring is a wonderful time to roam and witness the revival of nature from their slumber.
 It’s great to enjoy biking around and you will start to see budding leaves in trees and flowers and enjoy a walk through the pristine forests and fields.
 Hiking particularly is a popular activity at this time of year as the air is fresh and temperatures are moderate.
-Spring season last until May.
+The Spring season lasts until May.

-I arrived here on the early start of summer of 2014, at first I wondered why it is raining when it is summer but then I have learned it is just normal for Finnish summer to be at times rainy.
-In temperate countries like the Philippines it is always sunny and dry during summer.
-Each year though the Finnish summer varies, Finns will call it as ‘hyvä kesä (good summer) when it is warm enough throughout the summer season ending on August.
+I arrived here at the early start of the summer of 2014, at first I wondered why it is raining when it is summer but then I have learned it is just normal for Finnish summer to be at times rainy.
+In temperate countries like the Philippines, it is always sunny and dry during summer.
+Each year through the Finnish summer varies, Finns will call it as ‘hyvä kesä (good summer) when it is warm enough throughout the summer season ending in August.
 Temperatures tend to stay around +15C-+25C.
 The summer is the season of the Midnight Sun whereas nights are bright.
 In Lapland, for two months from June to July, the sun never sets!
 The reason why Finland is called the land of the midnight sun.
-Elsewhere in the country the sun disappears below the horizon only for a few hours.
+Elsewhere in the country, the sun disappears below the horizon only for a few hours.

-Finns love much the sun, you can see them sunbathing in any open areas possible to lie down beside beaches and get extra dose of vitamin D. And so it is unacceptable to use umbrella to cover yourself from the sun (as it is only meant for rainy reason, again in tropical countries it is advisable to use umbrella to protect yourself from the strong rays of the sun), here they may think you are crazy .
+Finns love the sun, you can see them sunbathing in any open areas possible to lie down beside beaches and get an extra dose of vitamin D. And so it is unacceptable to use an umbrella to cover yourself from the sun (as it is only meant for a rainy reason, again in tropical countries it is advisable to use an umbrella to protect yourself from the strong rays of the sun), here they may think you are crazy .

 In July when days and nights are even warmer and brighter I have usually spend swimming with friends in the freshwater lakes.
-One of my favorite is Saksijärvi situated in Nurmijärvi, 46 km northwest of Helsinki.
-According to a study its one among the cleanest lake in Finland with white sands perfect for sunbathing, a claim which I strongly attest having visited there quite often.
+One of my favourites is Saksijärvi situated in Nurmijärvi, 46 km northwest of Helsinki.
+According to a study, it's one among the cleanest lake in Finland with white sands perfect for sunbathing, a claim which I strongly attest to having visited there quite often.

 Summer season is also a popular time to do berry picking in the forest, an old Finnish tradition among families.
-In July I with good friends usually have enjoyed harvesting newly appeared wild blueberries, bilberries, cloud-berries, raspberries, lingonberries, and mushrooms, that all make a large part of a Finnish diet.
+In July I with good friends usually have enjoyed harvesting newly appeared wild blueberries, bilberries, cloudberries, raspberries, lingonberries, and mushrooms, which all make a large part of a Finnish diet.
 Finland has universal rights which allow everyone to move freely around the countryside, to pick berries and mushrooms and to fish with a rod and line, without permits (the former I’m yet to try).
-Any profits made from the sale of this natural produce are exempted from tax.
+Any profits made from the sale of this natural product are exempted from tax.

-Next to summer, the autumn is my second favorite season when the leaves of different variety of trees begin to turn into gold, orange and red on the month of September.
+Next to summer, autumn is my second favourite season when the leaves of different varieties of trees begin to turn into gold, orange and red in September.
 Autumn begins about one a month earlier in Northern Finland compared to other parts of the country.
-This is termed by Finns as "ruska" when these changing of color leaves create a colorful spectacle covering almost of Finland’s forest landscape.
-You can appreciate more the splendid Finnish nature as you travel more North because there are more pristine forests and less villages and towns.
-The weather in autumn season is difficult to predict as it varies a lot every year, and even from day-to-day.
+This is termed by Finns as "ruska" when these changes of colour leaves create a colourful spectacle covering almost Finland’s forest landscape.
+You can appreciate more the splendid Finnish nature as you travel more North because there are more pristine forests and fewer villages and towns.
+The weather in the autumn season is difficult to predict as it varies a lot every year, and even from day to day.
 However one thing holds always true, this is the season when it rains the most.
-Autumn brings also the darkening days and cooling weather when the nature starts preparing for a new snowfall in the forthcoming winter.
+Autumn brings also darkening days and cooling weather when nature starts preparing for a new snowfall in the forthcoming winter.
 In autumn the daily mean temperature remains below 10°C. Though it is no stranger to sunnier times either.
 The moderate temperatures of autumn make this season ideal for exploring the many woodland trails by foot or cycling.
 You may still have the chance to pick berries and mushrooms in the forests but expect they are scantily available this time.

 That’s all for now.
-Thank your time reading and I hope this blog will help you about how to maximize your visit/stay for being new in Finland.
-On the following series of my blog I would like to discuss more about my explorations in Finland so please stay tune in our page.
+Thank your time reading and I hope this blog will help you with how to maximize your visit/stay for being new in Finland.
+In the following series of my blog I would like to discuss my explorations in Finland so please stay tuned to our page.